The Difference Between Buying a Condo & Co-op in NYC—Explained in Inches

 Contract of sale for a condo in a new development

-Many are surprised by the amount of paperwork it takes to purchase a co-op or condominium apartment in New York City.
+Many buyers are surprised by the sheer amount of paperwork involved in purchasing a co-op or condominium apartment in New York City.

-As a real estate broker in Manhattan for over 20 years, I’ve done over 1,000 condo and co-op purchase applications.
+As a real estate broker in Manhattan for over 20 years, I’ve personally completed and reviewed more than 1,000 condo and co-op purchase applications.

-A great thing about buying an apartment in a new condominium development in NYC is that you do not have to fill out a purchase application.
-All you need to do is sign a Contract of Sale that is generally 15-20 pages. *
+Having photographed some of these applications, I can visually demonstrate a striking difference between buying a co-op and a condo.
+One of the advantages of purchasing an apartment in a new condominium development in NYC is the simplicity of the paperwork.
+Unlike co-ops, you don’t have to complete a detailed purchase application.
+For a condo, all you need to do is sign a Contract of Sale, which is typically 15-20 pages long. *

 coop_2